LASIK vs LASEK: What is the difference?

 Third, you should know you will be awake for the procedure.
 You may be given valium or other anti-anxiety medication to help you relax during the procedure.
 Don’t worry, your eye surgeon will apply numbing drops to your eyes to keep you comfortable.

 Finally, be sure to arrange for someone to take you home after the procedure – you won’t be able to drive yourself.

-One important difference between LASIK and LASEK is the recovery time.
+One important difference between LASEK vs. LASIK is the recovery time.
 With LASEK, you’ll need to take some time off work to allow your eyes to heal, typically about a week.
 As with all laser vision correction procedures, there will be a regime of medicated drops prescribed to help keep you comfortable and support the healing process during recovery.